-Ladies, there are natural remedies for hormonal headaches and today I want to share them with you some of the most effective strategies to be free of pain meds and headaches!
+Ladies, there are natural remedies for migraines and hormonal headaches and today I want to share them with you some of the most effective strategies to be free of pain meds and headaches!

 Acetaminophen—a well known hepatotoxin… wait, Hepata, what?

-Hepatotoxin is the term for substances that are toxic for the liver cells and acetaminophen is among the worst when it comes to over the counter drugs.
+Hepatotoxin is the term for substances that are toxic to the liver and acetaminophen is among the worst when it comes to over the counter drugs.
 In fact, it is the number one cause of acute liver failure in America!